frutti93/nix-podman-stacks/README.md

 An example would be [Traefik](https://github.com/Tarow/nix-podman-stacks/tree/main/modules/traefik/default.nix), which requires a domain to be set.
 Also it ships with preconfigured static and dynamic configurations, but allows you to extend or customize those.

-If the exposed options are not enough, you can always refer to the container definition directly by using the `tarow.podman.stacks.<stackname>.containers.<containername>` options.
+If the exposed options are not enough, you can always refer to the container definition directly by using the `nps.stacks.<stackname>.containers.<containername>` options.

 Refer to the [examples](https://github.com/Tarow/nix-podman-stacks/tree/main/examples) to see different use cases of setting and overriding options.